 When a fintech startup named Robinhood came on the scene with $0 commissions, it made me wonder, “how does Robinhood make money?” and “why is Robinhood free?”

-After investigating their various means for generating revenue (discussed in detail below), I’ve gained comfort knowing Robinhood is safe financially and also answered my question about how Robinhood can afford to be free.
+After investigating their various means for generating revenue (discussed in detail below), I’ve gained comfort knowing more about Robinhood’s business model and also answered my question about how Robinhood can afford to offer commission-free trades.

 Many established companies in the industry likely shrugged them off until millions began joining the platform in mass with the appeal of free trades and fractional share purchasing.